genpguides/genpguides.github.io/install-guides/monkrus-method.md

 ## Instructions to Install Monkrus Individual / Collection:

 ### 1. Download and Install the [Torrent Software - Qbittorrent](https://www.qbittorrent.org/download.php)
 ### 2. Choose which one you want: Monkrus Collection OR Individual App of choice from the Download links
+  ⚠️ AntiVirus may have blacklisted the site causing it to not "load / could not reach url", if you disabled AV should load normally.
 ### 3. To translate the page to your language - on the top-right says "Translate with flags icons",
 ### 4. Go down until you find "DOWNLOAD FROM THE TORRENT TRACKER OF YOUR CHOICE"
 ### 5. Example of location for Rutracker or PBWTF